webplatform/docs-wpd/Practice_Page/index.md

 {{Page_Title}}
 {{Flags
 |Checked_Out=No
-|Editorial notes=This is a page where you can practice using this website, and WikiMedia formatting.
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section}}
+{{Summary_Section|This is a page where you can practice using this website, and WikiMedia formatting.}}
 {{CSS Property
 |Values=
 }}